HEK293 Human G-CSF/G-CSFR Effector Reporter Cell

 For research use only.
 Not intended for human or animal clinical trials, therapeutic or diagnostic use.

-The HEK293 Human G-CSF/G-CSFR Effector Reporter Cell model effectively mimics the in vivo G-CSF/G-CSFR signaling pathway.
+The G-CSF/G-CSFR Effector Reporter Cell model effectively simulates the in vivo G-CSF signal transduction process, the principle is illustrated in the figure below.

 Classification Cytokine&Growth Factor